wp-plugins/quotery-quote-of-the-day/trunk/README.txt

 Everyone loves a bit of wit, wisdom, humor, and inspiration.
 So why not give your readers what they want with a beautiful display of daily quotes?

-[Quotery](http://www.quotery.com “Quips, Quotes & Proverbs“) is one of the world’s largest, most accurate sources of famous quotations.
+[Quotery](http://www.quotery.com "Quips, Quotes & Proverbs") is one of the world’s largest, most accurate sources of famous quotations.
 Using our WordPress plugin, publishers can take advantage of our collection and automatically serve quotes on their website.

-= Features =
+**Features:**

 *   **Ease-of-Use:** Simply drag and drop the widget where you want it to show and a new quote will appear every day.